naiyerasif/site/content/blog/2019/2019-08-19-developing-a-rest-api-with-express-typescript-and-postgres.md

 ## Intent

-The intent of this guide is to write a REST API to perform CRUD operations using Express, TypeScript and Postgres.
+In this guide, you'll learn to write a REST API to perform CRUD operations using Express, TypeScript and Postgres.
 You'll also learn how to organize routes and add support for hot-reloading and simulating environment variables locally.

 ### Setup